-The School Council consists of two children from each class who are voted onto the council by their peers.
+The School Council consists of two children from each class from year 1 upwards who are voted onto the council by their peers.
 They meet on a regular basis with a designated member of staff to help to make decisions about school life and changes they would like to see.